Published: July 30, 2020

 We have determined the problem to be within this particular design of the Apple MacBook Pro itself using the Ice Lake series of Intel CPU with StudioLive Series III Mixers.
 We have since reported the issue to Apple and are working with Apple to find a solution.

-We do not recommend using the 2020 Intel MacBook with Series III Mixers and instead recommend using either an older Intel series Mac from 2019 or prior or a newer M1 series Mac which do not manifest this performance issue.
+We do not recommend using the 2020 Intel MacBook with Series III Mixers and instead recommend using either an older Intel series Mac from 2019.

 Windows users with similarly designed systems like the 2020 Dell XPS 13 as noted above using the same series Intel CPU will find that this issue is now resolved with the latest firmware, v2.5.
 This can be obtained from your my.presonus account.